UltimateHackingKeyboard/firmware/MACRO_DOCS.md

 - `set module.MODULEID.{caretSpeedDivisor|scrollSpeedDivisor}` modifies scrolling and caret behaviour:
     - `caretSpeedDivisor` (default: 16) is used to divide input in caret mode.
 This means that per one tick, you have to move by 16 pixels (or whatever the unit is).
 (This is furthermore modified by axisLocking strength, as well as acceleration.)
     - `scrollSpeedDivisor` (default: 8) is used to divide input in scroll mode.
 This means that while scrolling, every 8 pixels produce one scroll tick.
 (This is furthermore modified by axisLocking strength, as well as acceleration.)
+    - `invertAxis` swaps x and y coordinates of the module.
+Intened use is for keycluster trackball, since sideways scrolling is easier.

 - `set module.MODULEID.{axisLockStrength|axisLockStrengthFirstTick|cursorAxisLockEnabled|scrollAxisLockEnabled}` control axis locking feature: